WordPress/WordPress-Documentation-Style-Guide/docs/2-document-guidelines/accessibility.md

 - Don't use direction-based guidelines solely, for navigating user interfaces (for example, '*Click the __Publish__ button on the right sidebar*'; rather than '*Go to the top and click the button.*').
 -  Clearly state error descriptions and fixing them.
 - Ensure that correct terminology is used for UI elements.
 Additional information about UI Elements.
-- Identify and inspect the regions of a page to use the `aria-label`.
+- Identify and inspect the regions of a page for their `aria-label`.
+Refer these UI elements by their terminology or `aria-label`.
 More on "aria-label".

 ## Document Rendering